 Recommended holiday lettings in India

-Rent a holiday apartment, home or cottage in India: from $24 per night
+Rent a holiday home, apartment or cottage in India from just $24 per night

 Best holiday homes with a patio or terrace